minte9/book-highlights/README.md

 # Book Highlights

-Highlights archive from books [screenshots](https://github.com/minte9/book-highlights/tree/main/files_archive/my_books/book1/author1) images
+Highlights archive from books [screenshots](https://github.com/minte9/book-highlights/tree/main/files_archive/my_books/book1/author1) images.
+You can use [Gnome Screenshot](https://www.wikihow.com/Take-a-Screenshot-in-Linux) utility to select the area of the picture.

 ## Install